• About

 resources, know about the importance of water to life and how their actions affect others, and educate them on how they can eliminate the damage and instead benefit

-5. Invest and innovate – ensure adequate investment in institutions like he Water Resources Commission (WRC), Council for Scientific and Industrial Research (CSIR), in infrastructure, information and innovation to realize the many benefits derived from water and reduce risks.
+their local societies. - Invest and innovate – ensure adequate investment in institutions like he Water Resources Commission (WRC), Council for Scientific and Industrial Research (CSIR), in infrastructure, information and innovation to realize the many benefits derived from water and reduce risks.

 We need to develop new ideas and innovative solutions for equitable water